vmalkin/GiraffeOfDoom/README.md

 pyDataReader v1.7 - Magnetometer logging software.
 Also generates CSV files for magnetogram display using Highcharts web graphing API, incl 4 hr, 24 hr, dH/dt for past 24 hr, and 1 minute binned values for the past 24 hours to be used in DataFusionProject.

+HeatMapper - script to create a heatmap of auroral activity over extended periods of time.